segabor/VaporSoyTestApp/README.md

 # Interesting stuff!
 Can I use it now for production?

 Sorry, bad news.
-This is just an experimental project, far from stable, working version.
+This is just an experimental project, far from a stable, working version.
 Even the included compiler is full of hack and generates buggy stuff so I needed to fix the source to make it work.

 I made this demo for the public to see if it raises enough interest.